open-mmlab/mmaction2/README.md

 ## Get Started

 Please see [getting_started.md](docs/getting_started.md) for the basic usage of MMAction.
+There are also tutorials for [finetuning models](docs/tutorials/finetune.md), [adding new dataset](docs/tutorials/new_dataset.md), [designing data pipeline](docs/tutorials/data_pipeline.md), and [adding new modules](docs/tutorials/new_modules.md).

 ## Contributing

 We appreciate all contributions to improve MMAction.
-Please refer to [CONTRIBUTING.md in MMDetection](https://github.com/open-mmlab/mmdetection/blob/master/.github/CONTRIBUTING.md) for the contributing guideline.
+Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for the contributing guideline.

 ## Acknowledgement